A virtual IBAN is a standard numbering system used to identify a bank account in a cross-border money transaction.

 The numbers that make up an IBAN aren't just randomly put together.

-The numbers are structured with two letters that identify the account holder's country, two check numbers to avoid errors, and 30 alphanumeric characters that point to a bank account number.
+An IBAN begins with a two-character code that identifies the account holder's country, then two check digits to avoid errors, and another 30 alphanumeric characters pointing to a bank account number.

 After the ECBS adopted the IBAN system, the error rate dropped to .01 %.

 The IBAN system is now a common standard for international money transfers, mainly in Europe and some countries in the Middle East and the Caribbean.